 There are religious medals for Scouts of all faiths.
 The adult Leaders are willing to work with any of the boys who are interested in earning the awards for their faith.
-Contact the Troop Chaplain for more information
+Contact the Troop Chaplain or Troop Chaplains Aide for more information